Photography for ECOS – Project Overview:

-This project came to me through the wonderful work of Heather Elder and Jim Baldwin.
+This advertising campaign came to me through the wonderful work of Heather Elder and Jim Baldwin.
 Together they founded the Create in Place directory.
 Create in Place helps connect creatives and clients during the Covid19 pandemic.
 Enabling the safe production of commercial photography projects.
 By artists and creators who can work with minimal crew from their own homes.
 I got to work with some of my favorite Oakland and San Francisco bay area models for this series.
 For covid safety I decided to keep the team limited to myself, the models and the makeup artist.
 I also spread the shoot out over several days to reduce having everyone in the studio at the same time.
 I love how these beauty portraits came out!
 And seeing them paired with the product photography is so satisfying!

 Or lack thereof?
 If you follow my work you know by now that the birthday suit is one of my favorite outfits.
 Well, in reality tank tops and sweat pants were the outfit of choice for this shoot (hello covid uniform).
 Removing wardrobe from the image is as intentional as having clothing showing.
 By not showing any clothing I’m removing a distraction from the face and skin.
 Giving the viewer one less thing to think about.
 While I love pulling together a great outfit, there is a time and place for simplicity.